 To see a list of states with similar programs and to assess your eligibility, visit the MHA’s HHF information page.

-They don't tend to put it front and center on their marketing materials, but lenders are open to working with borrowers to help them avoid foreclosure.
-After all, if your house goes into foreclosure, you don't make any more payments.
+They don’t tend to put it front and center on their marketing materials, but lenders are open to working with borrowers to behind on mortgage payments to help them avoid foreclosure.
+After all, if your house goes into foreclosure, you don’t make any more payments.
 To keep this from happening, your mortgage lender may work with you in one of the following ways.

 Developing a repayment plan.

-This is like a payment plan that you might work out with a credit card company.
+This is like a payment plan that you might work out with a credit card company if you’re behind on mortgage payments.
 Your lender will help you figure out how much you can afford to pay each month and use that information to create a strategy that lets you work toward getting current on your mortgage payment.

 Drawing up a mortgage modification strategy.